GoogleFeud/storytell/book/src/intro.md

 # Storytell

 Storytell is a text editor which allows you to write interactive fiction - from scripts with simple choices to massive stories with many branching storylines and endings.
 It also allows you to **play** your story as you write it, and view how your stories branch.
-It's not meant for game creation - only writing scripts for games or movies.
+It's not meant for game creation - only writing scripts for games or other interactive media.

 ## The language